singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 A binary search tree is a binary tree in which every node fits a specific ordering property: all left descendents  <= n < all right descendents.
 This must be true for each node n.

 > The definition of a binary search tree can vary slightly with respect to equality.
-Under some defi­ nitions, the tree cannot have duplicate values.
+Under some definitions, the tree cannot have duplicate values.
 In others, the duplicate values will be on the right or can be on either side.
 All are valid definitions, but you should clarify this with your interviewer.

 Note that this inequality must be true for all of a node's descendents, not just its immediate children.
 The following tree on the left below is a binary search tree.
 The tree on the right is not, since  12 is to the left of 8.